oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/7-start-your-engines/start-your-engines.md

 The Senti-Meter demo has three main components:

-1. The tweets `consumer` TypeScript/NodeJS program is designed to connect to the Twitter Filtered Stream API and receive the tweets specified by the filter in `.env`.
-Each tweet received is then saved in a text file on the Compute Instance's local disk in preparation for processing
+1. The tweets `consumer` TypeScript/NodeJS program is designed to connect to the Twitter Filtered Stream API and retrieve the tweets specified by the filter in `.env`.
+Each tweet received is then temporarily saved in a text file on the Compute Instance's local disk in preparation for processing
-2. The tweets `processor` TypeScript/NodeJS program waits for tweet files to be created by the `consumer`, reads them from disk in batches of up to 100 files and sends them to the Oracle Language AI service to for sentiment analysis.
+2. The tweets `processor` TypeScript/NodeJS program waits for tweet files to be created by the `consumer`, reads them from disk in batches of up to 100 files and sends them to the Oracle Language AI service for sentiment analysis.
 In parallel, this program listens for incoming connections from clients.
 Each connected client will receive the results of the sentiment analysis as a stream of text messages.
+After a tweet files is processed, the `processor` deletes it from disk.
 3. The Senti-Meter `client` is an HTML/JavaScript client application designed to connect to the `processor` over the network, pull results of analyzed tweets and visualize them using a speedometer-like presentation.

 In this task we will launch each of these components.